LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-You are expected to also download GEGL InnerGlow, GEGL Bevel and  GEGL zzstrokebevelimage.
+You are expected to also download GEGL InnerGlow, GEGL BevelBump and  GEGL zzstrokebevelimage.
 The plugin will not work correctly without them.
-In total you should have, gegleffectspending, zzstrokebevelimage, bevel and innerglow for this filter to work.
+In total you should have, gegleffectspending, zzstrokebevelimage, bevelbump and innerglow for this filter to work.

 This plugin will work alongside normal GEGLEffects as seen here.